Taiwanese vegetable vendor among Asia's Nobel winners

 The awards, named for a popular president of the Philippines who was killed in a plane crash, were set up in 1957 by the trustees of the New York-based Rockefeller Brothers Fund.

-Nearly 300 people and groups, including the U.S. Peace Corps and the Association of Southeast Asian Nations, have been recognised since 1958.
+Nearly 300 people and groups, including the U.S. Peace Corps and the Association of Southeast Asian Nations, have been recognized since 1958.

 (Reporting By Manuel Mogato; Editing by Ed Lane)